 How Cell Phones Affect Teenagers Mental Health?

-According to a national survey, more than 84% of teenagers these days own cell phones or smartphones.
-The study revealed that 50% of all twins get their mobile phones by age of 11 years.
-Cell phone usage has drastically increased from the start of the decade.
-Teenagers are also more likely to be on social media.
+According to a national survey, more than 84% of teenagers own cell phones or smartphones.
+The study revealed that 50% of all tweens get their mobile phones by 11 years.
+Cell phone usage has drastically increased from the start of the decade, and teenagers are also more likely to be on social media.

 The Pew Research Centre confirmed that 45% of teens use the internet constantly throughout the day.
 The study also confirmed that almost 44% of teenagers feel that they need to be online multiple times per day.
-These teenagers felt the compulsion of staying online which can be a symptom of internet addiction.
+In addition, these teenagers felt the compulsion of staying online, which can be a symptom of internet addiction.

-But the same internet and mobile phones can potentially have negative effects on the mental health of teenagers.
+But the same internet and mobile phones can potentially have adverse effects on the mental health of teenagers.

-A recent study shows that the number of teens being admitted to hospital due to suicide attempts and thoughts has doubled in the past 10 years.
-Even though it is easy to blame cell phone usage and social media as the factor causing mental health issues in teenagers, it can be seen as a clear contributing factor.
+A recent study shows that the number of teens admitted to hospitals due to suicide attempts and thoughts has doubled in the past ten years.
+So even though it is easy to blame cell phone usage and social media as the factor causing mental health issues in teenagers, it can be seen as an apparent contributing factor.

-Pew research confirmed that teenagers who use social networking sites in excess of 3 hours daily are at higher risk of having mental health issues.
+Pew research confirmed that teenagers who use social networking sites over 3 hours daily are at higher risk of having mental health issues.
 The study also revealed that 66% of teenagers use social media for more than 2 hours a day.
 The same teenagers also reported having more mental distress and being more prone to anxiety.

-There are many causes for the increase in mental issues among teenagers due to excessive use of social media.
+There are many causes for increased mental issues among teenagers due to excessive use of social media.
 Here are some of the causes of mental health issues in teenagers:

 A study revealed that teenagers witness more cyberbullying on their social media than adults.
-It revealed that 88% of teenagers have witnessed some sort of cyberbullying on social media sites.
+It revealed that 88% of teenagers had witnessed some cyberbullying on social media sites.
 Pew Research revealed that nearly 43% of all teenagers have faced bullying online.
 The recent studies stated that the number of teenagers that are cyberbullied has doubled from the year 2007.

 While traditional bullying was done in person, cyberbullying can be performed through various digital mediums and can take different forms.
 It may range from pranking or trolling someone to pretending to be someone else and sharing their information.
 It can also include posting mean comments or spreading hateful messages.

-Bullying and cyberbullying often take place with vulnerable people including children and teenagers.
-Cyberbullying is often seen in people who are different in appearance, race, religion, sexuality, and disability.
+Bullying and cyberbullying often take place with vulnerable people, including children and teenagers.
+In addition, Cyberbullying is often seen in people who are different in appearance, race, religion, sexuality, and disability.